setms/book/docs/synthesis/design.md

 Design this interface and the interaction it's part of.

 If the read model feeds into a policy, then it needs an API.
-This API may be an informal one, where the policy access the read model's data directly via a Repository or Domain Service.
+This API may be an informal one, where the policy accesses the read model's data directly via a Repository or Domain Service.
 This approach is appropriate when the read model is part of the same domain as the policy, as discussed [below](#architecture).

 Otherwise, design an internal API for accessing its data.
 Since this is an internal API, it may not need to same level as scrutiny and documentation as an external API.